 Grow them in pots placed on window sills where the stems may cascade down like a miniature waterfall of leaves.

-If you want something fancier than the plain leaves of Peperomia rotundifolia, consider the following species from the Peperomia genus.
+If you want something fancier than the plain leaves of Peperomia rotundifolia, consider the following varieties from the Peperomia genus.